tahmee/customer-automation/README.md

 ## Project Workflow

 ### Quote Ingestion (API)
-- Connect to ZenQuotes Api using the today API endpoint, fetch the daily quote and saves into a local JSON file (`quote_data.json`)
+- Connect to ZenQuotes Api using the today API endpoint, fetch the daily quote and save into a local JSON file (`quote_data.json`)
   - A mechanism is in place to ensure a new api connection is not made (based off the timezone used for quotes being refreshed at the API endpoint) and to rely on the cached quote.
 This mechanism is in place to accomodate different timezone (for this implementation the `process.py` file will have to be modified.)

 ### ETL process (Email Delivery)